shashirsb/sockshop-main/README.md

-This demo still uses the original front end implementation provided by Weaveworks, but all back end services have been re-implemented from scratch to use Helidon MP and showcase its features and best practices.
+This demo still uses the original front end implementation provided by Weaveworks, but all back end services have been re-implemented from scratch to use Helidon MP and showcase its features with Oracle Autonomous Transaction Process for JSON (ATP for SODA).

 # Table of Contents